OppNHeimer/prototypical-inheritance-sample-teach/README.md

 Building large objects incrementally using inheritance:
 - prevents unnecessary repetition
 - saves time
-- helps organize code into smaller pieces
+- helps organize code into simple parts

 Returning to the bike shop example, lets build more complicated objects using inheritance.